Orange-OpenSource/conllueditor/README.md

 ![Edit screen (flat graph)](doc/graph.png)

-Word editing window (CTRL-click on the word)
+Word editing window (CTRL-click on the word).
+If UPOS/XPOS/deprels are given to the server, autocompletion is proposed

 ![Edit screen (flat graph)](doc/edit.png)